Living With a Spinal Cord Injury

 Living with an SCI:

 A person with a potential SCI is taken to an emergency department and then to an intensive care unit.
-Initial management of the injury includes stabilizing blood pressure and lung function as well as the spine, to prevent further damage.
-Because a spinal cord injury is often caused by a serious accident, treatment for other injuries is often needed.
-Immediately after an SCI, treatment decisions are made quickly by the doctor because of the seriousness of the injury.
+The first priority is stabilizing blood pressure and lung function, as well as the spine, to prevent further damage.
+When a spinal cord injury is caused by a serious accident, treatment for other injuries is often needed.

 - An ultrasound of the kidneys checks your bladder function.
 This is done every 1 to 2 years.